 Fix #11: Update or Roll Back Drivers

-If you have recently updated a driver, begin by following these instructions to roll back the device driver to a previous version.
-In some cases, updates may be released with bugs that affect COM Surrogate.
+If you have recently updated a driver, follow these instructions to roll back the device driver to a previous version.
+In some cases, updates may be released with bugs that affect the COM Surrogate process.

 Rolling back the driver will temporarily restore proper function to the process.

-Press the [X] key and the [Windows] key together on your keyboard.
-This opens the Quick Link menu where you need to choose “Device Manager.”
+Press the [X] key and the [Windows] key on your keyboard.
+This opens the Quick Link menu, where you must choose “Device Manager.”

-Click to open the type of device you know was recently updated and right-click on the name of the device updated.
+Click to open the type of device you know was recently updated, and right-click on the name of the updated device.
 If you do not know if a device driver has recently been updated, click the “Display Adapters” subheading to expand it.

 Now, right-click on the name of the first device listed and click “Properties.”

-In the driver tab, choose “Roll Back Driver” if it is available.
+Choose “Roll Back Driver” in the driver tab if available.
 If it isn’t available, skip to step #4.

-If the option to “Roll Back Driver” is grayed out, click “Update Driver” instead.
+If the “Roll Back Driver” option is grayed out, click “Update Driver” instead.

 When you click Update Driver, you will see an option to have the computer automatically search for driver software.
 Choose this option.

-Alternately, you can make a note of the driver version you currently have and check on the manufacturer’s website for the latest version.
-If you do not have the latest version, you can download it and install it manually from the manufacturer’s website.
+Alternatively, you can note the current driver version and check on the manufacturer’s website for the latest version.
+You can download the newest version and install it manually from the manufacturer’s website if you do not have the latest version.

 The computer should perform an automatic search.
 If your driver is up-to-date, you will see a message stating you already have the best driver installed for that device.
 Otherwise, the computer should automatically update the driver.